Sanjeev23062007/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: SUDHARSANAN U
+Developed by: Sanjeev A
-RegisterNumber: 212224230276
+RegisterNumber: 212224230246
 */
 ```
 ```